 The Campbell flow wrapper business has an impressive reputation for building custom high quality, rugged, and dependable packaging equipment and providing exceptional spare parts and service support for the life of the equipment.
 Campbell Wrapper Corporation continues to design and develop new products with that mind-set and integrates the latest electronic control technology available.
 Campbell also continues to develop machines to run recyclable content, paper, and other sustainable film structures.
 The organization is staffed with experienced personnel, many with continuous service dating back to the FMC era.

 In 2021 Campbell completed a 35,000 square foot addition to the manufacturing facility, bringing the total space to over 95,000 square feet.
-In 2023 Campbell will complete renovation of the office, R&D and demonstration areas of the facility.
+In 2023 Campbell completed renovation of the office, R&D and demonstration areas of the facility.
 The business is located in in the upper Midwest region of the U.S. in De Pere, Wisconsin, a suburb of Green Bay.